aoliva-16/Professional-Portfolio/README.md

 # Professional Portfolio

 ## Purpose
-A website made for futer employers to use.
+A website made for futer employers to view.
 Contains information about myself, projects I have created and colaborated with, and my contact information.

 ## Built with
 * Html